Do you forget to focus on progress and lose yourself in compare and despair?

-What can I do today that I couldn’t do a year ago?
+What can you do today that you couldn’t do a year ago?

-This is the other perspective that brought me relief last night.
+This is the other perspective that brings me relief.
 I’m a constant improver, which means I’m always trying to get better.
 At everything.
 Improve my spiritual life, improve my health, physical being, recovery, relationships, and on and on.
-When I think about that, I’m overwhelmed with what I’ve accomplished this past year.
-I have improved my health.
-Seriously, I learned to drink water this year, improved my diet, and cut out so much processed food I shocked myself.
+This past year I have improved my health, and diet, and cut out so much processed food I shocked myself.
 And, what everyone says is true.
 You feel better when you eat right.
 I also got into the best physical shape I’ve been in since my spinal surgery a decade ago.
 That is an accomplishment too.
-Truth is, I did everything I said I would in this past year I just didn’t get all the results I want.
+Truth is, I did everything I said I would this past year I just didn’t get all the results I want.
 Sometimes you can do all the work in the world and not get your desired results, so take pride in the progress.
 What have you done this year?
 What can you do today that couldn’t a year ago?
 I bet there’s more than you think.

 The moral?
 Goals need to be things you can achieve on your own.
 The results are a whole other matter.
 The feeling of failure is not helpful when you feel bad about things that you can’t manage.
 I accomplished my goals and I’m going to quit the compare and despair because I deserve more today.